popgenmethods/smcpp/README.rst

 these, you can get a sense of whether the optimizer is overfitting and requires additional regularization.

-File Formats
+File formats
 ============

-Input Data Format
+Input data format
 -----------------
 The data files should be ASCII text and can optionally be gzipped.
 The format of each line of the data file is as follows::